madlib-lang/madlib-website/docs/TYPES.md

 (1 :: Byte)
 (255 :: Byte)
 ```
-Note: we have to use this expression annotation above in order to tell the compiler that we're not talking about Integers.
+**NB:** Note that we have to use this expression annotation above in order to tell the compiler that we're not talking about Integers.

 ### Number interface
 The `Number` `interface` defines operations that can be used with numbers.
 It is implemented for the following types: